 The Alcovy River is protected by a 100-foot natural, vegetative buffer in both Newton and Walton counties.
-However, this does not always cover the entire floodplain, increasing the chances for pollutants to enter this vital source of drinking water with increased residential, commercial, and industrial development in previous agricultural areas.
+However, this does not always cover the entire floodplain, leaving this vital source of drinking water vulnerable to increased pollutants caused by residential, commercial, and industrial development in historically agricultural areas.